zntemel/spacex-monitoring/README.md

 - [Moment](https://momentjs.com/) library is used as a CSS extension language.
 - [Eslint](https://eslint.org/) is used for consistent code base.
 - Prop Types library is used.
-- Ferch API is used as a HTTP client.
+- Fetch API is used as a HTTP client.
 - No framework is used as UI framework just HTML5 is used .
 - Node version ```14.5.0 ``` is used.